 Performance in different aviation scenarios

-Depend on operational scenarios, jets and turboprops perform better in different situations owing to their design, efficiency, and performance characteristics.
+Depending on operational scenarios, jets and turboprops perform better in different situations owing to their design, efficiency, and performance characteristics.
 At a lower speed and altitude, and in short-haul regional flights, turboprops perform better.
-They also do perform better in rugged or remote areas due to their ability to takeoff and land on shorter or unpaved runways.
+They also perform better in rugged or remote areas due to their ability to take off and land on shorter or unpaved runways.

 However, jets do better in high altitudes and long-haul travel where there is a need for speed and more passengers.
 They also cruise effortlessly at altitudes higher than 30,000 feet because of their power and aerodynamic efficiency, which leads to shorter travel times over distances.
 Moreover, jets are built to withstand larger payloads, which means more comfort for the passenger.
 This is why they are the go-to option for international travel and major commercial routes.